 What advice would you give to aspiring female entrepreneurs?

 "The fear of failure is never going to go away, but do it anyway.
-I would rather try and learn valuable lessons than having never tried at all."
+I would rather try and learn valuable lessons that have never tried at all."

 "Amber's advice reminds me of one of my favorite books called ‘Feel the Fear and Do it Anyway’ By Dr. Susan Jeffers.
 It’s a great read if you are edging closer to your fears and are about to take the leap!"